 Please state your data management plan:

-The data we record will be strictly limited to what is necessary to achieve our research goals.
-The personal identifying information that participants provide us (i.e. contact details) will only be used for the intended purpose of providing communications regarding the study or removing their data from the study if they wish.
+The data we record will be strictly limited to what is necessary to achieve our research goals We will not collect identifying information such as names and contact details.
+Demographic data, including age, country of origin, employment status, first language, nationality, sex, and student status, is collected automatically by Prolific, and will not be used or shared by us.
 This sensitive data will be stored securely and separately from the anonymised experimental data we intend to gather and will be destroyed before 5 years have passed.
-Access to spreadsheets containing anonymised data will be limited to the named researchers and any dissemination of this (e.g. academic meetings or publications in journals) will also be in this redacted form.
+Anonymized data will be made available on an online repository, to ensure reproducibility and transparency.
 The information we are recording, how we are going to use it and participants’ rights regarding this will be transparently disclosed in the information and consent forms provided to participants at the beginning of the study session.

 Procedures for confidentiality and anonymity:

-Confidentiality and anonymity will be ensured by allocating participants with unique subject numbers in place of names or other personal identifying information when recording their experimental data.
-A password protected electronic record of the correspondence between these numbers and identity will be retained separately and securely by the primary investigator who will store this information for up to 5 years.
+Confidentiality and anonymity will be ensured using Prolific’s anonymized ID, instead of name or name initials, as subject identifiers.
+Demographic data will not be shared with any third party.

 Are you recording personal identifying information:

-Full names, age, gender and handedness are the only personal identifying information that will be recorded.
+We will record no personal identifying information.
+Demographic data, including age, country of origin, employment status, first language, nationality, sex, and student status, is collected automatically by Prolific.

 Why do you need to record personal identifying information:

-This information may be used to identify participants’ individual data for the purposes of deletion should they wish to withdraw from the study at a later date.
+We will not record personal identifying information.
+Generic demographic data will be used to extract mean statistics at the group level.

 How long will personal identifying information be kept:

-This information (including consent forms) will be stored for up to 5 years.
-Participants will be informed their data can be destroyed before this time has elapsed should they request to withdraw from the study.
+We will not record personal identifying information.

 How are you ensuring that personal identifying information will be kept separate from research data:

-Personal identifying information and assigned subject numbers will be stored securely in a separate, encrypted spreadsheet from the anonymised research data we will gather.
-The primary investigator will be the only one with password access to the sensitive data file.
+We will not record personal identifying information.

 Will you be uploading your anonymised data to an online repository?

-No, we will not be publishing the data publicly.
-The anonymised data will be backed up to a private Google drive account which is accessible only to the named researchers in this study.
+Yes, we will upload all anonymized data to an online repository.

 Payments:

-An honorarium of £6 per hour will paid via Prolific to cover time spent participating.
+Participants will be paid for their time, ensuring an hourly wage of £7.5 or higher.

 Debrief document attached: yes/no